Understanding What Is Necessary If You Face Criminal Charges

 One factor which may lead a defendant to plead guilty to some offense is if the state agrees the defendant may receive a deferred judgment.
 In a deferred judgment, judgment is deferred.
 The defendant must admit that he or she committed the crime, or at least must admit that the state has adequate evidence to prove the defendant’s guilt at trial.

 The defendant is then placed on probation for a certain period of time.
-They are usually required to attend classes or treatment, make a charitable contribution, do community service or some combination of the above.
+They are usually required to attend classes or treatment, make a charitable contribution, do community service, or some combination of the above.
 In exchange for this, the defendant, assuming no violation of the terms of probation, will be discharged from probation the criminal record will be expunged.

 A person is entitled to up to two deferred judgments during a lifetime.
 A deferred judgment is NOT always available.

 Other actions will occur prior to a final trial or plea.
-The defendant’s attorney, with the assistance of the defendant and possibly others, will try to gather information which can be used to prevent the state from proving the defendant’s guilt.
+The defendant’s attorney, with the assistance of the defendant and possibly others, will try to gather information that can be used to prevent the state from proving the defendant’s guilt.
 It is important to remember that the defendant does not have to prove his or her innocence, but merely must prevent the state from proving his or her guilt.
 Information may be gathered by speaking to witnesses, reviewing documents, reviewing the applicable law, and otherwise showing how the facts and circumstances do not prove the guilt of the defendant.
-In certain cases, an affirmative defense may be used, such as self defense or alibi.
+In certain cases, an affirmative defense may be used, such as self-defense or an alibi.

 Going To Trial

 If the defendant’s case is not disposed of through plea bargaining or dismissal of the charges, the case will go to trial.
-Trial may be before a judge or a jury.
-In jury trials the defendant will assist the attorney in picking a jury.
+The trial may be before a judge or a jury.
+In jury trials, the defendant will assist the attorney in picking a jury.
 In jury trials, the jury decides whether the evidence proves beyond a reasonable doubt that the defendant did in fact commit the crime accused of.
 In many cases, in addition to the crime charged the jury may be allowed to determine whether the defendant is guilty of some lesser included offense.
 The jury decides factual issues, the judge decides legal issues.
 Jury verdicts must be unanimous.
 If there is no jury, the judge decides both factual and legal issues.

 A defendant and his or her lawyer will determine what information needs to be presented to the court or jury.
 Information may be presented through testimony, documents and other information in various forms.
 The defendant has the right to see the information the state wishes to present and will be allowed to question the state’s witnesses.

-The judge or jury will consider the testimony of witnesses, any documents and photos which are offered, any other information which is received as evidence, and in the case of a jury trial, any instructions given to them by the judge determining whether the defendant is guilty.
+The judge or jury will consider the testimony of witnesses, any documents and photos which are offered, any other information which is received as evidence, and in the case of a jury trial, any instructions given to them by the judge as they determine whether the defendant is guilty.
 The burden is on the state to prove the defendant’s guilt beyond a reasonable doubt.
 If the jury or judge finds a defendant guilty, the court will then determine what the appropriate sentence will be.
 Juries do not determine sentences.

 Assuming the court does not set aside the verdict or order a new trial, the court will sentence the defendant.
-In some cases the court will have a pre-sentence investigation to assist it in determining the appropriate sentence for the defendant.
+In some cases, the court will have a pre-sentence investigation to assist it in determining the appropriate sentence for the defendant.
 A party who is dissatisfied with the verdict or sentence may appeal the case to the Iowa Supreme Court.
 In certain cases, a defendant may also seek to have the sentence reconsidered within certain time limits.

 NOTE TO READER: THE FOREGOING INFORMATION IS FOR INFORMATIONAL PURPOSES ONLY.
 IT IS NOT LEGAL ADVICE NOR IS IT INTENDED TO TAKE THE PLACE OF LEGAL CONSULTATION WITH AN ATTORNEY.
 IF YOU WOULD LIKE TO DISCUSS THIS MATTER FURTHER, PLEASE NAVIGATE TO OUR CONTACT US PAGE AND FILL IN REQUIRED INFORMATION.
 IF YOU DISLIKE TYPING, CALL AT 515-288-3333 MONDAY THROUGH FRIDAY 8 A.M.
 TO 5 P.M.
 TO SET UP AN APPOINTMENT AT OUR DES MOINES OFFICE.